darktable-org/dtdocs/content/preferences-settings/cpu-gpu-memory.md

 : If set to a positive, non-zero value, this variable defines the minimum amount of memory (in MB) that darktable should take for a single tile.
 Needs a restart if changed (default 16).

 activate [OpenCL](../special-topics/opencl/_index.md) support
 : _darktable_ can use your GPU to significantly speed up processing.
 The OpenCL interface requires suitable hardware and matching OpenCL drivers on your system.
-If one of those is not found the option is greyed out.
+If one of those is not found the option is grayed out.
 Can be switched on and off at any time and takes immediate effect (default on).

 OpenCL scheduling profile
 : Defines how preview and full pixelpipe tasks are scheduled on OpenCL enabled systems: